Heikes Covered Bridge

-The Heikes Covered Bridge is a historic covered bridge in Huntington Township, Adams County, Pennsylvania.
+The Heikes Covered Bridge is a historic covered bridge in Huntington Township, Adams County, Pennsylvania, United States.
 It was built in 1892, and is a 67 ft, Burr truss bridge.
 The bridge crosses Bermudian Creek.
 It is one of 17 covered bridges in Adams, Cumberland, and Perry Counties.

 It was added to the National Register of Historic Places in 1980.